University Policies

 3.2.6 Sandwich Boards

-In addition to the places permitted in this Section 3, sandwich boards are generally permitted provided they do not block ingress and egress to buildings, streets, paths, or sidewalks.
+In addition to the places permitted in this Section 3, sandwich boards are generally permitted for two days prior to and for the day of an event, provided they do not block ingress and egress to buildings, streets, paths, or sidewalks.

 3.3 Manner